-Reference: MSA Tips & Tools MSA14 - Fat distribution and eating quality
+Reference: MSA Tips & Tools MSA14 - Fat distribution and eating quality carcase.

-The primary determinant of retail product yield (%) is the amount of fatness or degree of finish on a carcase.
+The primary determinant of retail product yield (%) is the amount of fatness or degree of finish on a carcase of all subcutaneous and intermuscular fat.

-The only accurate way of determining the amount of fatness on a carcase is to completely denude the carcase of all subcutaneous and intermuscular fat.
 Theoretically this is an exercise which can be done in either a laboratory or boning room, but it is very time consuming, costly and impractical.